-Boy Scounts of America (BSA) Sexual Abuse
+Boy Scouts Sexual Abuse Litigation

 Chief Scout Executive for the Boy Scouts of America, James Tarr, publicly announced that sexual abuse of children “has been an issue since the Boy Scouts began” in 1910.
-For over a century, BSA has been aware of widespread sexual abuse of its young scouts at the hands of countless pedophile scout leaders.
+For over a century, BSA has been aware of the widespread sexual abuse of its young scouts at the hands of countless pedophile scout leaders.
 Starting in the 1920s, BSA began storing confidential files on volunteers who were accused of sexually abusing boys within the organization.
 BSA used this “volunteer file” to quietly identify pedophiles in its ranks and attempted to keep them out of the organization.
 Decades later, these files were renamed the “perversion files” as they were made public during landmark lawsuits against BSA.
 Parents put their trust in BSA to forge strong values for their young boys, and never anticipated that same organization would cause lifelong physical, emotional, and psychological trauma to their kids.

 If you or a loved one were sexually abused as a child during your time in BSA, please call us at 800-322-5573 for a free consultation with one of our sexual abuse attorneys.
-Our staff of attorneys, paralegals and legal assistants have extensive experience working with survivors of sexual abuse and work hard to ensure that each survivor’s call is handled with compassion, respect and confidentiality.
+Our staff of attorneys, paralegals, and legal assistants have extensive experience working with survivors of sexual abuse and work hard to ensure that each survivor’s call is handled with compassion, respect, and confidentiality.

 You can also fill out the Free Case Evaluation form on this page and a qualified representative will respond to your inquiry soon.